For added atmosphere, listen to this while reading.

 Wade: We have no interest in seeing World War III, unless we start it.

 - Tora!
 Tora!
-Tora!: Most of the Japanese officers see America as Type II, but Admiral Yamamoto sees it far more as Beautiful (or at the very least as a Worthy Opponent).
+Tora!: Most of the Japanese officers see America as Boorish, but Admiral Yamamoto sees it far more as Beautiful (or at the very least as a Worthy Opponent).

-- Nixon: Richard Nixon addresses the difference between the two Eaglelands:
+- Nixon: Richard Nixon addresses the difference between the Beautiful and Boorish outlooks:

 Richard Nixon: [to a portrait of Kennedy] When they look at you, they see what they want to be.
 When they look at me, they see what they are.

 - Many popular British authors, especially pre-1965 or so (among them P. G. Wodehouse, Agatha Christie, Arthur Conan Doyle and Dick Francis) have real trouble rendering American characters accurately, providing a revealing look at common stereotypes of the era.
 The "typical American" of these novels is described as taking things "more free and easy," thus depicted as speaking in a sort of stylized gangland slang — which is nevertheless composed according to distinctly British grammar rules.
 The result can be a little jarring to say the least, especially if the character actually is a gangster, or supposed to be similarly menacing.
 They tended to lampshade and/or justify this by saying that the American character was deliberately trying to fit in and/or be more comprehensible, or had been living in England for some time, etc.

 - Empires of Trust describes and compares and likens early to late Republican and Imperial Roman to American psychology of Empire building through historic examples.